junxnone/twiki/README.md

 # Template wiki

-This is a Wiki template update from Issues
+This is a template of Wiki sync markdown docs from Issues

 [Demo is here](https://junxnone.github.io/twiki/)